couch-consulting/bayes_insurance_java/docu/getting_started.md

 * The application builds the network, does classification for a set of data and saves the network.
 * The Netviewer allows you to view, examined and play with the network in an application format.
     * This is a default Netica app and could also be replaced by the actual Netica App.
 It has similar features.
+* So far a simpler executable version was not possible due to Netica.

 ## Installation Windows
 1. Download/Clone/Copy this project (with all its files)